Writing

 Strategy 3: Write in Timed Sprints — Never Edit While Drafting

 The most destructive writing habit in academic work is editing while drafting.
-It triggers constant self-interruption, activates your inner critic at the wrong stage, and reduces writing speed by up to 70% (according to writing productivity research by Paul Silvia, 2007, updated 2024).
+It triggers constant self-interruption, activates your inner critic at the wrong stage, and reduces writing speed by up to 70%.
 The solution is timed writing sprints: write for 25–50 minutes without stopping, backspacing, or re-reading.
 Produce quantity in the drafting phase; pursue quality only in the revision phase.

 Writing StageGoalKey RuleTime Allocation